frakern/starpocalypse/README.md

-# Starpocalypse - Economic apocalypse
+# Starpocalypse - Grind Edition

 This mod makes the following changes to the campaign layer of Starsector: